How business rates are calculated

 Business rate reliefs

 Depending on individual circumstances, a ratepayer may be eligible for a rate-relief (i.e. a reduction in your business rates bill).
 There is a range of available reliefs.
 Some of the permanent reliefs are set out below but temporary reliefs are often introduced by the Government at Budgets.
 You should contact your local authority for details on the latest availability of business rates reliefs and advice on whether you may qualify.
-Further detail on reliefs is also provided at Introduction to business rates.
+Further detail on reliefs is also provided at Introduction to business rates and at Business Rates.

 Small business rates relief